lexyzhong/election-analysis/README.md

 The analysis of the election show that:
 - There were "x" votes cast in the election.
 - The candidates were:
-    - Candidate 1
+    - Charles Casper Stockham
-    - Candidate 2
+    - Diana DeGette
-    - Candidate 3
+    - Raymon Anthony Doane
 - The candidate results were:
-    - Candidate 1 received "x%" of the vote and "y" number of votes.
+    - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
-    - Candidate 2 received "x%" of the vote and "y" number of votes.
+    - Diana DeGette received 73.8% of the vote and 272,892 votes.
-    - Candidate 3 received "x%" of the vote and "y" number of votes.
+    - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
 - The winner of the election was:
-    - Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.
+    - Diana DeGette received 73.8% of the vote and 272,892 votes.

 ## Challenge Overview